-Getting pop-up notification can be very annoying and inconvenience especially when you are in the middle of your full-screen game or app.
-Windows 10 notification or pop-up from other apps could force minimize your current app or game in order to get your attention.
-So, how can we turn off notification, disable pop-up and enable game mode in Windows 10?
+Getting pop-up notifications can be very annoying and inconvenient, especially when you are in the middle of a full-screen game or app.
+Windows 10 and Windows 11 notifications or pop-ups from other apps could force minimize your current app or game in order to get your attention.
+So, how can we turn off notifications, disable pop-ups, and enable game mode in Windows 10 and Windows 11?

-Fortunately, since the new Windows April v1803 update, Microsoft introduces Focus Assist.
-As its name suggests, it assists you to focus on your work by temporary turning off all notifications and disable pop-ups that could interrupt you.
-It works as if you have game mode enabled in Windows 10.
+Fortunately, since Windows 10, Microsoft has introduced Focus Assist.
+As its name suggests, it assists you in focusing on your work by temporarily turning off all notifications and disabling pop-ups that could interrupt you.
+It works as if you have game mode enabled in Windows 10 and Windows 11.

-Focus Assist is a feature introduced in Windows April Update.
+Focus Assist is a feature introduced in one of the Windows 10 major updates.
 You need the latest update to be able to use the Focus Assist feature.
 If you haven’t already updated it, run Windows Update on your PC now.

-- Click on the Action center at the bottom right of Windows 10 screen.
+- Click on the Action center at the bottom right of the Windows 10 or Windows 11 screen.

 - Click on All settings at the bottom.

 - From the left pane, select Focus Assist.

 - Under the Priority only option, click on Customize your priority list.

 - From there, you can manage which notifications are allowed.